GreatDanPeng/Sigmafold/README.md

 # SigmaFold

 **SigmaFold** is a PyTorch-based reproduction of **AlphaFold 1 & 3**, focusing on multimodal biomolecular structure prediction.
 It aims to unify protein folding, RNA structure modeling, and ligand docking into a single, differentiable, end-to-end learnable system.
-This repository reflects **Dan's understanding of AlphaFold 1 & 3**, with modularity and clarity prioritized for researchers, students, and bioAI practitioners.
+This repository reflects **Dan's understanding of AlphaFold 1 & 3**.

 ## Project Intro